DotNet4Neo4j/Neo4j.AspNet.Identity/README.md

 These instructions assume you know how to set up Neo4j within an MVC application.

+###### Using

 1. Create a new ASP.NET MVC 5 project, choosing the Individual User Accounts authentication type.
+    1. Update all Nuget packages to latest versions (in particular 'Microsoft ASP.NET Identity Core')
+    2. Install-Package Neo4jClient
-  1.1 Remove the Entity Framework packages and replace with Neo4j Identity:
+    3. Remove the Entity Framework packages and replace with Neo4j Identity:
-  1.2 Uninstall-Package Microsoft.AspNet.Identity.EntityFramework
+        1. Uninstall-Package Microsoft.AspNet.Identity.EntityFramework
-  1.3 Uninstall-Package EntityFramework
+        2. Uninstall-Package EntityFramework
-  1.4 Install-Package Neo4j.AspNet.Identity
+    4. Reference the dll you've built, or even better add the project to your solution and reference it directly

+2. Delete ~/Models/IdentityModels.cs
+3. In ~/App_Start/IndentityConfig.cs
+    1. Change the 'ApplicationUserManager' to use the Neo4jUserStore (as below)
+    2. Change the 'ApplicationUserManager' to get the GraphClient from Owin (as below)

+    var manager = new ApplicationUserManager(new Neo4jUserStore<ApplicationUser>(context.Get<GraphClientWrapper>().GraphClient));

-2. In ~/Models/IdentityModels.cs:
+4. In ~/App_Start/Startup.Auth.cs
-  2.1 Remove the namespace: Microsoft.AspNet.Identity.EntityFramework
+    1. Add 'using Neo4j.AspNet.Identity'
-  2.2 Add the namespace: Neo4j.AspNet.Identity
+    2. Add the following Method:
-  2.3 Remove the ApplicationDbContext class completely.
-3. In ~/Controllers/AccountController.cs
-  3.1 Remove the namespace: Microsoft.AspNet.Identity.EntityFramework
-  3.2 Add the connection string name to the constructor of the UserStore.
-Or empty constructor will use DefaultConnection

-        public AccountController()
+    private void ConfigureNeo4j(IAppBuilder app)
     {
+        app.CreatePerOwinContext(() => {
+            var gc = new GraphClient(new Uri("http://localhost.:7474/db/data"));
+            gc.Connect();
-            this.UserManager = new UserManager<ApplicationUser>(
+            var gcw = new GraphClientWrapper(gc);
-                new UserStore<ApplicationUser>("http://localhost:7474/db/data" /* or use the Web.config connectionstrings key*/);
+            return gcw;
+        });
     }

+    3. Replace the line about creating the ApplicationDbContext (app.CreatePerOwinContext(ApplicationDbContext.Create);) with:

+    ConfigureNeo4j(app);

+5. In ~/Controllers/AccountController.cs
+    1. Remove the namespace: Microsoft.AspNet.Identity.EntityFramework
+    2. Add the namespace: using Neo4j.AspNet.Identity

 ###### Credits

-A special thank to [David Boike](https://github.com/DavidBoike) and [Jonathan Sheely](https://github.com/jsheely) for the inspiration provided with their projects.
+A special thank you to [David Boike](https://github.com/DavidBoike) and [Jonathan Sheely](https://github.com/jsheely) for the inspiration provided with their projects.
 [RavenDB ASP.NET Identity](https://github.com/ILMServices/RavenDB.AspNet.Identity.) and [MongoDB ASP.NET Identity](https://github.com/InspectorIT/MongoDB.AspNet.Identity) respectively.
 Much love!